 My wife told me about a new episode of “‘Til Debt Do Us Part” which Gail Vaz-Oxlade hosts, where one of the spouse’s financial tactic to paying off their debt was to go to the Casino and try to make some extra cash (no she wasn’t working there, she was gambling).
-Other folks I know buy lottery tickets or are part of “groups” that buy lottery tickets weekly, hoping to hit it big so that they can retire.
+Other folks I know buy lottery tickets or are part of “groups” buying lottery tickets weekly, hoping to hit it big so that they can retire.

 Allow me to be clear on this one, neither of these “Financial Plans” are effective, nor are they prudent.
-My personal opinion is that if you have reached a point in your life where you feel you must gamble to catch up on your financial obligations, you are in dire need of serious help from some kind of professional.
+My opinion is that if you have reached a point in your life where you feel you must gamble to catch up on your financial obligations, you are in dire need of serious help from some kind of professional.

 The Gambling Recovery Plan